 - Go to the ” Boot ” tab and select ” Secure Boot Menu “.

-- To enable, you need to select the ” Key Management ” below.
+- You need to select the ” Key Management ” below to enable it.

 - Click on ” Set Default Secure Boot Keys “.